Ideology of the National Front (UK): Anti-immigrationism and repatriation

-Anti-Semitism
+Antisemitism

-The NF is racially anti-Semitic.
+The NF is racially antisemitic.
 It claimed that Jews form a biologically distinct race—one of the world's "higher races"—and that they seek to destroy the white "Caucasoid" race by encouraging internal divisions within it and by promoting internationalism and miscegenation to weaken it through racial mixing.
 This Jewish cabal, the NF argued, orchestrated non-white migration into Britain.
 The party claimed that the Jewish race did this to plunge other "higher races" in disarray so that they would be left dominant.
 As related in Spearhead, this achieved, "the Jewish nation would be the only surviving ethnically identifiable population group amid a mongrelised world population", the latter being easier for the Jewish cabal to control.
 The NF profess the view that those disagreeing with its claims on this issue are ignorant of reality.

 Such views are a conspiracy theory, part of a longstanding conspiracist tradition about secretive groups manipulating international events that stretches back to the 18th century.
-The NF's anti-Semitic variant of this myth owes much to the 19th century Protocols of the Elders of Zion, a Russian anti-Semitic forgery, and is virtually identical to claims previously articulated by the British Union of Fascists (BUF).
-Whereas the BUF was explicit in presenting this global conspiracy as being run by Jews, the NF—aware of considerable public disapproval of anti-Semitism following the Holocaust—was more circumspect, using code-words like "Money Power", "internationalist", "cosmopolitan", "alien", "rootless", "shifty", "money-lenders", and "usurers" in place of "Jews".
+The NF's antisemitic variant of this myth owes much to the 19th century Protocols of the Elders of Zion, a Russian antisemitic forgery, and is virtually identical to claims previously articulated by the British Union of Fascists (BUF).
+Whereas the BUF was explicit in presenting this global conspiracy as being run by Jews, the NF—aware of considerable public disapproval of antisemitism following the Holocaust—was more circumspect, using code-words like "Money Power", "internationalist", "cosmopolitan", "alien", "rootless", "shifty", "money-lenders", and "usurers" in place of "Jews".